-In RealityF1, the RF1 Abu Dhabi Grand Prix was won by Hatch, the team to have for this race was Bottas, Hartley, Ferrari and Renault.
+In RealityF1, the RF1 Abu Dhabi Grand Prix was a 12 way tie!
+The team to have for this race was Bottas, Albon, Red Bull Racing and McLaren.

-In the league competition, The SHARP League took the top spot in their first season of competition.
+In the league competition, NESTF1 took the top spot and with it their third league championship.

-In the country league competition it was the United States who took victory ahead of Ireland and Finland.
-The United States win the country league for the second year in a row and Finland carry on their impressive run having not been outside of the top three since 2011.
+In the country league competition it was New Zealand who took victory from Finland and Portugal.
+Finland carry on their impressive run having not been outside of the top three since 2011.

 As the season has now ended I have updated the player rankings (a leaderboard of all the players who've contested a RealityF1 season since the game started in 2001).
-The top ranking player in RealityF1 is Gary and Keith, winner in 2016, drops to second.
+The top ranking player, for the second year running, is Gary ahead of Keith.

 As usual, I'm keen to hear any feedback you may have on the game so I can continue to improve it so please email me your views and suggestions for the future.